| |

 College sponsored a wonderful event.
 Having the DEC Big Band (I'll not think

 of them as Compaq or HP) was a fabulous touch.
+I was lucky to have worked in organizations of both

 Digital-related executive speakers -- I spent 4 years at MITRE when Bob